Fiat 2300: History

+The 2300 was derived from the earlier 2100, essentially a facelift with a larger engine.
+The engine had a longer stroke as well as a somewhat bigger bore than the 2100, and provided a top speed of 160 km/h in the manual version.
+At the exterior, the front received twin headlights and featured a bit more chrome than the related, four-cylinder 1800B.
+A station wagon (Familiare) with a horizontally split tailgate was also available, as was a limousine version called the 2300 Speciale.
+Intended for representational use, the Speciale had a longer wheelbase and longer rear bodywork, as well as ample equipment and a redesigned front end with a different headlight arrangement and a more minimalist grille with five horizontal bars.

+At the 1963 Geneva Motor Show, the Fiat 2300 Lusso was presented.
+This had a redesigned rear end with more modern looking, larger taillights and a squared off bootlid.
+Improvement levels were also improved, including an optional, boot-mounted air conditioning system (with split control for the front and rear seats), available power steering, standard overdrive, and an alternator rather than a dynamo – being the first Italian car thus equipped.
+The Lusso could also be had as a Familiare.
+The Lusso also spelled the end of the 2300 Speciale and eventually it became the only version.

 Specifications

 The Fiat 2300 used unibody construction.
 Front suspension was by double wishbones, sprung by torsion bars, with hydraulic dampers and an anti-roll bar; at the rear there was a solid axle with leaf springs, hydraulic dampers and an anti-roll bar.
 The brakes were servo-assisted discs on all four corners.
 On most 2300s and all 2300S coupés the transmission was an all-synchromesh 4-speed manual, with optional overdrive.
 A Saxomat automated clutch was available as optional extra; from 1966 a Borg Warner 3-speed automatic was offered in its place.

 The overhead valve straight-six engine had a cast iron block and an aluminium cylinder head.
 While the 2300 engine was fitted with a single twin-choke downdraught carburettor, the more powerful 2300S used two twin-choke horizontal carburettors.